-In an effort to lessen the impact of inflation, notably the effect of energy price rise, the French government implemented end 2022 a series of measures under the Purchasing Power Act.
+In an effort to lessen the impact of inflation, notably the effect of energy price rise, the French government implemented at the end of 2022 a series of measures under the Purchasing Power Act.

 Those related to the energy sector encompass: